Loopring/trusted_setup/README.md

 - Install Rust and Cargo following the instructions [here](https://www.rust-lang.org/tools/install)
 - Make sure you have [python 3](https://www.python.org/downloads/) installed
-- Make a [keybase](https://keybase.io/) account and link it twitter/github/... so people can be sure it's actually you that participated.
+- Make a [keybase](https://keybase.io/) account and link it to twitter/github/... so people can be sure it's actually you that participated.
 Install the [desktop software](https://keybase.io/download) which wil be used to sign the attestation.

 Download and compile the required source code: